navikt/pam-import-api/README.md

 All secrets are now available in the Nais console.
 There are three of them:
 * pam-import-api-script-secret is not used by the application, but should be used by developers when they need to use the provider-scripts
 * import-api-dev-key contains information about a provider in dev that developers can use to test the API.
-* pam-import-api-env-env-secret contains the JWT secret needed to verify tokens sent in.
+* pam-import-api-env-secret contains the JWT secret needed to verify tokens sent in.
 This is the only secret used by the application.

 ## pam-import-api-env-env-secret